Aviteus/kataWemanity/README.md

-for this project, I develop using TDD. i use The MVC model, and i start with the model because both Controller and view need it and because it is independent.
+for this project, I develop using TDD. i use The MVC model.

- It's time for the controller. this time i'll do less commit during the process. now that everything works i need the view
+Now i add a main.